All the World Is Here

 Ongoing exhibition

 On April 22, 2017, the Peabody Museum of Archaeology & Ethnology celebrated its 150th anniversary year by opening All the World Is Here: Harvard’s Peabody Museum and the Invention of American Anthropology.
-Unveiled within a beautifully restored fourth-floor gallery, this exhibition features an astonishing array of over six hundred objects from Asia, Oceania, and the Americas, many on display for the very first time.
+Located within a restored fourth-floor gallery, this exhibition features an array of over six hundred objects from Asia, Oceania, and the Americas, many on display for the very first time.
 Together they are woven into a compelling narrative tracing the early history of the museum’s collections and the birth of American anthropology as envisioned and shaped by the museum’s second director Frederic W. Putnam.

 garuda bird shadow puppet.